 “Keep yelling, it really helps,” the officer then said.

 Watts was eventually handcuffed and placed in a patrol car.
 She was released a few minutes later when her boyfriend relented and gave the officer her ID.

 “There was an indication on the radio call that a male white and female black were involved in a sexual act inside a Mercedes with the vehicle door open,” Officer Sally Madera said.
-“Two people were briefly detained, but it was revealed no crime had been committed.”

 The couple posted a short video clip and several photos showing Watts in handcuffs talking to police.
 One image shows a cut on her wrist, which she said was caused by the tight handcuffs.

 Watts, who acts in the FX show “Partners,” said the officers “accosted me and forced me into handcuffs” after she refused “to agree that I had done something wrong by showing affection, fully clothed, in a public place.”

 Lucas said when an officer asked for their identifications, he showed his that but Watts refused “to give it because they had no right to do so.”